-De Chama
+De chama

 Chama bestia est, ut scribit Plinius, quam – ut idem dicit – Galli rufium dicunt.
 Hoc animal effigiem habet lupi, respersumque est per totum pardorum maculis.
 In Ethiopia harum bestiarum copia est, licet peregrinis terris ab hominibus invecte sint.
 Hanc bestiam magnus Pompeius Romanis primum ludis intulit.